 Benjamin Franklin said that the only certainties in life are death and taxes.
 For some, they come at the same time.

 If a Massachusetts resident has over $1 million in assets upon their death (including the death benefits of their life insurance policies), then they must file a Massachusetts Estate tax Return (Form M-706), and pay an estate tax.
-The federal threshold is much higher, currently $5.43 million.
+The federal threshold is much higher, recently raised to $11 million, subject to periodic adjustment.
 The return (or request for extension) must be filed within nine months of the date of death.

 An estate tax return is more complex than a standard income tax return.
 In addition to tallying the values of assets and debts, there are several other issues to address.
 Sometimes the Personal Representative/Executor must make special elections to gain preferable tax treatment on certain property.
 Sometimes a better result can occur if a beneficiary disclaims their right to part of their inheritance.
 If the decedent owned real estate, then an estate tax lien automatically attaches to the property, and a release must be obtained before a sale can occur.